 Perhaps more than any other vegetable, tomatoes depend on proper planting so they can provide you with loads of fruit throughout the summer.
-Before you plan, check out our step-by-step instructions and video to learn how to become an expert at planting tomatoes.
+Before you begin, check out our step-by-step instructions to learn how to become an expert at planting tomatoes.

 Step 2: Prepare the Ground

 If planting in-ground, loosen the soil to create a welcoming bed for roots to grow.
 Add agricultural lime if you’ve done a soil test and the results recommend it.
 (For more about liming, see “Why Does pH Matter?”)
 In addition, add 3 or 4 inches of compost or other organic matter, especially in clay or sandy soils.
 If you’re going to grow your tomato plant in a container, fill the container with a premium quality potting mix, such as Miracle-Gro® Potting Mix.
 Then dig a hole that is as deep as the plant is tall because you are going to bury two-thirds of the plant.